Deck Building Step 1: Simplify joist hanging

 Deck Building Step 7: Craft a beveled post cap

-Cutting the cap
+Deck trim: Cutting the cap

-Placing a cap over your rail posts not only looks good but also protects the vulnerable end grain of the post from the weather.
+Placing a cap over your rail posts not only looks good as a deck trim element, but it also protects the vulnerable end grain of the post from the weather.
 Caps for 6x6s usually must be special-ordered, but you can make your own from 2×10 material and save the wait and money.
 This jig is made from 16-in. pieces of 2×8 framing and 1/2-in. plywood (see illustration).
 Setting the plywood guide on the jig to your circular saw requires some trial and error.
 Adjust it so the blade leaves a slight reveal on the top of the cap.
 Secure the cap to the posts with construction adhesive and 3-in. galvanized finish nails.

 Required Tools for this Deck Building Project